-- 17.20 Layoff: SMC Section 4.04.220, and including eligibility to interview for vacant positions in the same and other departments for which a laid-off employee is qualified under the terms of the Project Hire Program. - 17.21 Suspension and/or termination actions may be processed through the grievance procedure for employees in regularly appointed positions.
-A regularly appointed employee covered by this Agreement must, upon initiating objections relating to disciplinary action, use either the grievance procedure contained herein (with the Union processing the grievance) or pertinent procedures regarding disciplinary appeals under the City Personnel Ordinance including Civil Service procedure and Personnel Ordinance procedures, including Civil Service procedure and Personnel Ordinance procedures, including Civil Service procedures, relative to the same disciplinary action.
+- 17.2021 Layoff: SMC Section 4.04.220 and including eligibility to interview for vacant positions in the same and other departments for which a laid-off employee is qualified under the terms of the Project Hire Program. - 17.2422 Suspension and/or termination actions may be processed through the grievance procedure for employees in regularly appointed positions.
+A regularly appointed employee covered by this Agreement must, upon initiating objections relating to disciplinary action, use either the grievance procedure contained herein (with the Union processing the grievance) or pertinent procedures regarding disciplinary appeals under the City Personnel Ordinance including Civil Service procedures.
+Under no circumstances may an employee use both the grievance procedure and Personnel Ordinance procedures, including Civil Service procedures, relative to the same disciplinary action.
 In the event both a contract grievance and a Civil Service Commission appeal have been filed regarding the same disciplinary action, only upon withdrawal of the Civil Service Commission appeal may the grievance be pursued under this contract grievance procedure.
-Such withdrawal must be made within a timely manner so as to meet the grievance filing deadline herein. - 17.11 Metro Passes: The City shall provide a transit subsidy consistent with SMC 4.20.370. - 17.12 Pay for Deployed Military - A. A bargaining unit member in the Reserves, National Guard, or Air National Guard who is deployed on extended unpaid military leave of absence and whose military pay (plus adjustments) is less than one hundred percent (100%) of their base pay as a City employee shall receive the difference between one hundred percent (100%) of their City base pay and their military pay (plus adjustments).
+Such withdrawal must be made within a timely manner so as to meet the grievance filing deadline herein. - 17.2223 Metro Passes: The City shall provide a transit subsidy consistent with SMC 4.20.370.

+17.2324 Pay for Deployed Military

+A. A bargaining unit member in the Reserves, National Guard, or Air National Guard who is deployed on extended unpaid military leave of absence and whose military pay (plus adjustments) is less than one hundred percent (100%) of their base pay as a City employee shall receive the difference between one hundred percent (100%) of their City base pay and their military pay (plus adjustments).